by Shane Lewis20 August '18

 However, in contrast to this angle is another that is perpendicular, which refers to the ceremonial role of the Royal Guard that undertakes these duties at the royal palaces of London and Windsor.
 This perpendicular angle held tightly to our figure's trunk is a metonym for the stolidness and impassivity of the soldiers of the guard in this guise.

 Virtosu also juxtaposes movement and stasis as a further polarity within this divergence between military engagement and ceremonial duty.
 The legs of the figure appear to charge and create a dynamic diagonal in the body which, combined with the diagonal of the bayonet, effects a posture of warring action.
 This is countered by the upright bayonet which could be said to re-orientate the figure to uprightness.

 These dualities played with by Virtosu in this oil painting are also particularly apposite given that the origins of the regiment were as part of an anti-royalist army and its subsequent declaration for the restored Charles II in 1660, with its consistent maintenance by succeeding monarchs until the present day, marked a break with its own past.
-By means of a visual duality of motion and the immobile, therefore, the artist connotes in this artwork a political and functional duality in the history and present of the regiment.

 The part of the artist is the effort to engage organic expression in a way that has not been previously achieved.
 Virtosu challenge is to evolve an expansive landscape that brings the viewer, idea, artist, and experience together.
 At once it is chaos and at the same time a simple embrace of the loss of boundaries at the portal to new understanding.